Robotics-lessons/term2-localization-lab/README.md

 A predefined maze map was provided, and a C++ navigation goal program was coded to give a navigation goal position.

 ## Background
+Consider a robot with an internal map of its environment.
+When the robot moves around, it needs to know where it is within this map.
+Determining its location and rotation (more generally, the pose) by using its sensor observations is known as robot localization.

+Because the robot may not always behave in a perfectly predictable way, it generates many random guesses of where it is going to be next.
+These guesses are known as particles.
+Each particle contains a full description of a possible future state.
+When the robot observes the environment, it discards particles inconsistent with this observation, and generates more particles close to those that appear consistent.
+In the end, hopefully most particles converge to where the robot actually is[4].

 The robot performance is related a running environment directly, it is so important which hardware and virtual machine configuration were used in this project.
 ### Hardware:
      Computer model: Surface Pro 4